-5 Hints for Faster Turn Times
+Five Hints for Shorter Turn Times

-- Cookie-cutter homes are relatively easy to appraise.
-Most of an appraiser's time is spent analyzing how differing characteristics add to or detract from what otherwise would be a property's market value.
-When ordering your report, let us know if there are unique features of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we will find out on our own, knowing them as soon as possible makes your report arrive without delay.
+- It's relatively easy to appraise a cookie-cutter home.
+What takes time is analyzing how differing elements contribute to or detract from what otherwise would be a property's market value.
+When ordering your report, let us know if there are unique elements of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+While these are things that we'll find out on our own, knowing them early on makes your report arrive more quickly.